Explore fabric, colourway and texture inspiration with a nod to our new Velvet Couture dressing tables collection.

 If you know Carme Home, you’ll know we are a brand that stays ahead of the trends, with innovative technology and first-to-market products.
-Although we’re not claiming we invented the velvet dressing table, we dare you to find a collection like our Velvet Couture; available in a selection of the most delicious pastel colours, featuring white marble effect and gold detailing and including a matching stool, a dimmable 3 colour change LED mirror and even spacious drawers for essential vanity makeup storage.
+Although we’re not claiming we invented the velvet dressing table, we dare you to find a collection like our Velvet Couture collection of velvet dressing tables; available in a selection of the most delicious pastel colours, featuring white marble effect and champagne gold detailing and including matching velvet stools and velvet chairs, a dimmable 3 colour change LED mirror and even spacious drawers for essential vanity makeup storage.

 So, what’s your colour palette?
 Do you favour slick black and white monochrome?
 Is your home full of beige neutrals, styled flawlessly with pampas grass?
 Or is it more 50 shades of grey minus the red room?
 Perhaps you want a pop of colour to lift a room?
 Whatever it may be, find your perfect colour with Velvet Couture, shop here for French Tip White and Noir Black, Sage Green, Dove Grey and Storm Grey, Ballerina Pink and Flamingo Pink.